-- A formal screen for cognitive impairment - see separate article Screening for Cognitive Impairment.
-Tools include the Mini Mental State Examination (MMSE), the Six Item Cognitive Impairment Test (6CIT), the General Practitioner Assessment of Cognition (GPCOG) and the 7 Minute Screen (7MS).
+- A formal screen for cognitive impairment - see the separate Screening for Cognitive Impairment article.
+Tools include the Mini Mental State Examination (MMSE), the Six-item Cognitive Impairment Test (6CIT), the General Practitioner Assessment of Cognition (GPCOG) and the 7 Minute Screen (7MS).

 - Other reversible organic causes have been excluded.